-This section is limited to situations where an insurer fails to pay an insurance claim within 30 days.
-In this case an insurer failed to pay a contractual settlement of an insurance claim within 30 days.
+This section is limited to situations in which an insurer fails to pay an insurance claim within 30 days.
+In this case, an insurer failed to pay a contractual settlement of an insurance claim within 30 days.
 There is no authority for the proposition that this section can apply when an insurer fails to pay an amount required by a settlement agreement resolving a disputed claim.
 Singler v.
 Zurich American Insurance Co., 2014 WI App 108

 , 357 Wis.
 2d 604

 The purpose of this section is to discourage insurance companies from creating unnecessary delays in paying claims and to compensate claimants for the value of the use of their money.
 If the insurer has “reasonable proof" that it is not responsible, the statute does not apply.
 Reasonable proof of nonresponsibility is equated with whether the “coverage issue was fairly debatable."
 Dilger v.
 Metropolitan Property & Casualty Insurance Co., 2015 WI App 54

 , 364 Wis.
 2d 410

 When damages are high and policy limits are low by comparison, the potential for contributory negligence by a party is not, in itself, sufficient to constitute “reasonable proof” that will defeat an award of interest.
 The “reasonable proof” exception is satisfied when there is evidence sufficient to make a “reasonable insurer” conclude that it may not be responsible for payment.
 In this case there was no reasonable view that any contributory negligence by actors other than the defendant would have reduced the defendant insurer's liability below its policy limits.
 Casper v.
 American International South Insurance Co., 2017 WI App 36

 , 376 Wis.
 2d 381

 , 897 N.W.2d 429